Sportloto-82

-Sportloto-82 (Спортлото-82) is a 1982 Soviet comedy film directed by Leonid Gaidai.
+Sportloto-82 (Спортлото-82) is a 1982 Soviet action adventure comedy film directed by Leonid Gaidai.
 The film stars Algis Arlauskas, Svetlana Amanova, Mikhail Pugovkin, Mikhail Kokshenov and Nina Grebeshkova.
 It was filmed in Soviet Union.
 It was also one of the all-time leaders at the Soviet box office with over 55,000,000 theatre admissions in the Soviet era.

 Plot

 During hot summer in a compartment of a train en route to the city Yuzhnogorsk four passengers come into view.
 A young somewhat scatterbrained man Konstantin Lukow working as a driver for the police; Tatiana Pegova, a fetching young girl; San Sanych Murashko, an elderly imposing man, and Mikhail Golubev, a cheerful sprightly guy.
 All but Murashko have come to take a vacation in the south, at seaside.
 Murashko (who in reality is a petty crook and profiteer), together with his companion, hoodlum Stepa, transport oranges to Yuzhnogorosk to sell them on the market.

 In the course of the trip, Kostya infatuated with Tatiana, offers her unexpected entertainment: to play the lottery "Sportloto".
 Tanya agrees and fills out the playslip and hides the ticket in a book belonging to Kostya.
 Tanya explains that she is too forgetful and the ticket will be much safer in Konstantin's care.
 However other companions are reading exactly the same book – the popular detective novel "Deadly Murder"!
 And therefore...

 When they arrive in Yuzhnogorsk, everyone goes about their business.
 Tanya goes to a camp on the beach to be with her fiancé Pavel, and Kostya who came to visit his aunt Klava, is having the time of his life at the beach.
 Only Murashko and Stepa are in full "work mode", profiteering with oranges on the market.
 Soon, a newspaper publishes results of the lottery draw, and Kostya and Murashko (independently) learn the amazing news: Tanya has won 20 thousand rubles!
 Kostya immediately checks his book, but... the lottery ticket is not there!
 Moreover, Kostya sees that this book belongs to Murashko, as it is signed with his initials.
 He immediately sends out to search for Murashko and soon they find each other.
 The conman Murashko is delighted, he is certain that the precious ticket with him, but... in Murashko's book there is nothing either.

 Kostya goes to the camp, where he meets with Tanya and tells her the good news.
 Tanya immediately checks her book, and... it is also empty.
 Murashko and Stepa who are quietly spying on Kostya and Tanya are disappointed.
 But now everything is clear: the ticket is in the book which is in the hands of Misha Golubev, the fourth companion.
 Golubev himself is on the alpine base "Eagle Shelter", and the one who first meets with Misha, becomes the owner of a huge payoff.
 Kostya, Tanya and her fiancé, Pavel, on one side, and the two rogues Murashko and Stepa, on the other side, rush to the mountains to hunt for the coveted ticket...